Milfist/Drone/README.md

 A simple driver for a drone has been developed (vehicle unmanned aerial).
-With this device you want to fly over a set of urbanizations (defined by an identifier) ​​with the objective of know how many chalets have a pool.
+With this device you want to fly over a set of urbanizations (defined by an identifier) with the objective of know how many chalets have a pool.
 The mapping team will indicate the idealist development team i + d coordinates and a range to fly over (whole number representing